ldodds-dev/Amani-Support/README.md

 - Whether history or session data remains after all Ghost Mode windows close
 - Whether the problem affects the background, search bar, disclaimer, tabs, or controls

+Ghost Mode is available on desktop version only.
 Do not include private browsing history or sensitive search content in a public issue.

 ### World Time